Report A Concern

-View our Summary of Rates & Fees Brochure (PDF) for more information about rate structures and to determine how your monthly bill is calculated.
+View our Summary of Rates & Fees Brochure for information about rate structures and to determine how your monthly bill is calculated.

 Automatic Payments (E-Z Pay)

-Fill out our form (PDF) to enroll for automatic payments with our E-Z Pay Plan (PDF).
+Fill out our form to enroll for automatic payments with our E-Z Pay Plan.
 Link up your bank account to have your bill be paid automatically.
 You will still receive your monthly statement to see the amount that will be debited to your account and the date of transaction, without any further action required from you.
 Save time and don’t worry about any more late fees with our E-Z Pay Plan!

-Pay your water and sewer utility bill with the Utility Payment System.
+Online utility payments will need to be made through the CSS portal above.
 A nominal convenience fee will apply.
 Please note that if you choose to pay online through your bank’s online bill pay, it is not connected to our account records and will take several days to process.
 If you pay both your water and property tax bills via your bank’s (or another third party vendor) online bill pay, please set up a separate vendor for water and sewer payments as the City of Concord Water Division, PO Box 9622, Manchester, New Hampshire 03108-9622.